rahul6929/Practice/README.md

-# Practice
+# Practiajsgbja
-This is for demo purpose only.
+okk by
+aksnaise hi purpose only.,knkas